 Xander returned her smile and said, "I love that you actually want to follow."

-The two laughed together as Buffy walked up and hooked arms with her sister.
+The two laughed together as Buffy walked up and hooked arms with the brunette.

 "You guys ready to get my undead greeting card from Angel?" asked a now very solemn slayer.